aswinkumar1999/VR_Thermal_Glove-AM5011/README.md

 **[Video](https://www.youtube.com/watch?v=WOqCuXHhvuI)** : https://www.youtube.com/watch?v=WOqCuXHhvuI   ( __Subtitles available for Non-Tamil viewers.__)

-APK for Oculus Quest 2 : https://drive.google.com/file/d/184BVo66q3u68f7zsSkeOwF4EJDl-R70W/view?usp=sharing
+Unity Package for Oculus Quest 2 : https://drive.google.com/file/d/1xBs8NeNjcjLqpN7lWxxVzRwR7QExw7Z_/view?usp=sharing

 Kindly note , this APK will only work on Quest and Quest 2 and requires Hand tracking access!
 This APK also is incomplete, meaning you can use whichever method of communication you prefer with the hardware you make.